spences10/personal-goals/this-week.md

 **Unplanned**

 **Thoughts 💭**

+Filtered follow is being a bit painful as I have to deal with promises 🙃

 There's certainly a lot of bot frameworks out there!
-My cohorts and I seem unable to settle on a framwork
+My cohorts and I seem unable to settle on a framework, @a-sep and I have both had a look at the MS Botframework and so far this is the one which make the most sense to us, basically it has documentation you can follow :+1:

 **[View history 👵👴](history.md#history)**